 This call should be made at least 2 months in advance

-Athletic trainer or team physician must accompany the team
+Athletic trainer or team physician generally must accompany the team

 Note that some prescription medications common in the US are illegal in other countries; UHS Travel Nurse and team/UHS physicians can assist in determining (i) whether any prescription medications that will be taken into the country by your traveling party need special authorization and (ii) what medication can be dispensed by the Athletic Trainer